-- What are some ways I can give the kids more opportunities to move during class?
+- What are some ways I can give the kids at church more opportunities to move during class?

-- How can I get the kids involved in the lesson rather than just listening the lesson?
+- How can I get the kids at church involved in the lesson rather than just listening the lesson?

 - What is stopping me from letting kids move more?
 Am I afraid I’ll lose control of the class?
 Am I uncomfortable with trying a different approach?
 Am I equating stillness with learning and engagement?

-Here are some ideas to get kids moving…
+Here are some ideas to get kids at church moving…